-Note 5.
-Retirement Programs
+Note 5 - Retirement Programs

-The Station, through the University, currently provides two pension plans to its employees.
-The first plan available to University personnel is the Oklahoma Teachers' Retirement System (OTRS or the System), which is a defined benefit plan offered to all eligible faculty and staff.
-The second is through Fidelity Investments which is a defined contribution plan.
+The Station, through the University, currently provides a pension plans to its employees.
+The plan available to University personnel is the Oklahoma Teachers' Retirement System (OTRS or the System), which is a defined benefit plan offered to all eligible faculty and staff.

-Plan description: OTRS is a cost-sharing multiple-employer defined-benefit pension plan sponsored by the state of Oklahoma.
-The OTRS provides defined retirement benefits based on members' final compensation, age and term of services.
+Plan Description: OTRS is a cost-sharing multiple-employer defined benefit pension plan sponsored by the State of Oklahoma.
+The OTRS provides defined retirement benefits based on members' final compensation, age and term of service.
 In addition, the retirement program provides for benefits upon disability and to survivors upon the death of eligible members.
 The benefit provisions are established and may be amended by the legislature of the state of Oklahoma.
-Title 70, Sections 17-101 through 17-116.9, as amended; of the Oklahoma Statutes define all retirement benefits.
+Title 70, Sections 17-101 through 17-116-9, as amended, of the Oklahoma Statutes define all retirement benefits.
 OTRS does not provide for a cost-of-living adjustment.
-OTRS issues a publicly available financial report that includes financial statements and supplementary information or OTRS.
-That annual report may be obtained by writing to the OTRS, P. O. Box 53524, Oklahoma City, OK 73152, by calling (405) 521-2387, or at the OTRS website at www.ok.gov/TRS/.
+OTRS issues a publicly available financial report that includes financial statements and supplementary information for OTRS.
+That annual report may be obtained by writing to the OTRS, P.O.
+53524, Oklahoma City, OK 73152, by calling (405) 521-2387, or at the OTRS website at www.ok.gov/TRS/.